DestaFauzi/DestaFauzi/README.md

 # Hi there 👋, I'm Desta Fauzi Hariyanto

 ## 🚀 About Me
-- 🔭 I'm currently working on **Cybersecurity Engineering projects**
+- 🔭 I'm currently working as a **Cybersecurity Engineer, System Analysis, and Quality Assurance Engineer**
-- 🌱 I'm currently learning **Flask, System Analysis, Quality Assurance**
+- 🌱 I'm currently learning **Flask, Laravel, Machine Learning**
 - 👯 I'm looking to collaborate on **Cybersecurity and Web Development**
 - 💬 Ask me about **Python, Network Security, QA Testing**
 - 📫 How to reach me: **destafauzi279@gmail.com**